severdia/shakespeare-obsidian/scripts_source/markdown/Love’s Labour’s Lost/Act 4, Scene 3.md

 *Enter Berowne with a paper in his hand, alone.*

 **BER.**
 ==1==The King he is hunting the deer: I am coursing myself.
 They have pitch’d a toil: I am toiling in a pitch—pitch that defiles—defile!
 A foul word.
 Well, “set thee down, sorrow!” for so they say the fool said, and so say I, and I the fool: well prov’d, wit!
 By the Lord, this love is as mad as Ajax.
 It kills sheep; it kills me, I a sheep: well prov’d again a’ my side!
-I will not love; if I do, hang me; i’ faith, I will not.
+I will not love; if I do, hang me; i’faith, I will not.
 O but her eye—by this light, but for her eye, I would not love her; yes, for her two eyes.
 Well, I do nothing in the world but lie, and lie in my throat.
 By heaven, I do love, and it hath taught me to rhyme and to be melancholy; and here is part of my rhyme, and here my melancholy.
 Well, she hath one a’ my sonnets already: the clown bore it, the fool sent it, and the lady hath it: sweet clown, sweeter fool, sweetest lady!
 By the world, I would not care a pin, if the other three were in.
 Here comes one with a paper, God give him grace to groan!

 *He stands aside, climbing into a tree.*